 Varo

 Varo is another online-only bank that allows you to use Zelle.
-However, Varo does not have the Zelle transfer option integrated within its own mobile App.
+Varo has Zelle integrated within its app – a convenience which was started in November 2022.

 Founded in 2015, Varo is one of the popular online-only banks.
 It offers an amazing tiered interest rate structure of 3% APY for balances up to $5,000 subject to conditions which include minimum direct deposit and 0.50% for balances exceeding $5,000.
 Varo bank account comes with no monthly fee or no minimum balance requirement.